Continuity of discrete homomorphisms of diffeomorphism groups

-For a fixed $r \geq 1$, using the fact that $\|f_n\|_r \leq C_r$, we can pass to a subsequence such that the $r$-derivatives in any coordinate chart around $K$ converge.
-Using a diagonal argument we obtain a subsequence, that we denote $f_n$ (abusing notation), such that the all the $r$-derivatives of $f_n$ converge for every coordinate charts involving $K$.
-This implies that the map $f$ is $C^{\infty}$ in $K$.\\
+Similarly, for a fixed integer $r \geq 1$, the inequality $\|f'_n\|_r \leq C_r$ implies there is a subsequence $f_n''$ of $f'_n$ such that the first $(r-1)$ derivatives of $f_n''$ converge uniformly in any fixed coordinate chart intersecting $K$.
+Using Cantor's diagonal argument, we obtain a subsequence $f_n'''$ of $f''_n$, such that all the $r$-derivatives of $f'''_n$ converge uniformly, for every coordinate charts involving $K$.
+This implies that the map $f$ is $C^{\infty}$.\\

-Using an exhaustion of $M$ by compact sets we can further pass to a subsequence converging to a $C^{\infty}$ map $f$ defined everywhere in $M$, that a priori might not be invertible.Using that $\|D(f_n)\| \leq C$ we obtain that $f$ is bilipschitz and therefore invertible.
+Using that $\|D(f_n)\| \leq C$, we can obtain that $f$ is bi-Lipschitz and therefore invertible.
 In conclusion $f$ is a diffeomorphism and satisfies $\|D(f)\| \leq C$.\\

 \end{proof}